0800 197 6026 Get help now

 TV licence

 Paying for your TV licence is a priority.
-This is because you can be fined in the magistrates' court for not having a licence.
-This can lead to bailiffs calling, or even to you going to prison, if you don't pay the fine.
+This is because you can be fined in the magistrates’ court for not having a licence.
+If you don’t pay the fine, this can lead to bailiffs calling, or you being sent to prison (although this is rare).
 As well as having the fine to deal with, you will still need a TV licence.

-• You will get 50% off your TV licence if you are registered blind.
+• You can get 50% off your TV licence if you are registered blind or severely sight impaired..

 • The licence may be free if you are age 75 or over and you, or your partner, gets Pension Credit.

-• There are different ways of paying for a TV licence.
-Work out which one will suit you best.
+There are different ways of paying for a TV licence.
+Work out which one suits you best.

 • You can pay your licence weekly, fortnightly, monthly or every three months.